Apr

 Finally at 4:00pm E2 reluctantly allowed a changing of the guard.

-Click on the photo above to watch a slideshow of their interaction and the measures Dorothy had to take to get him off the nest.
-(Hover your mouse over the image to see the caption.)
+Watch a slideshow of their interaction and the measures Dorothy had to take to get him off the nest.

 p.s.
 The webcam has some spots on its weather-proof cover so E2′s face is sometimes obscured, as in the photo above.

-Last Friday I took the day off and visited Presque Isle State Park.
-It felt like a mini beach vacation to walk along the shore of Lake Erie and pretend I was at the ocean.
+Last Friday I took the day off and visited Presque Isle State Park in Erie, Pennsylvania.
+It felt like a mini beach vacation to walk along Lake Erie’s shore and pretend I was at the ocean.

-Suddenly I noticed that butterfly after butterfly flew from behind me and headed straight out over the open water.
+Suddenly I noticed butterfly after butterfly flying from behind me and heading straight out over the open water.
 They were brown, orange and white and they flew very fast, zigzagging on their way.

 Red admirals (Vanessa atalanta) live in temperate Europe, Asia and North America.
 They cannot survive winter’s cold so they migrate south in the fall.
 In the U.S. Red Admirals overwinter in south Texas.
 In March they start their journey north.